whitneyburton/portfolios/students/1602/jared-roth/20160304-jared-roth-m1.markdown

 * [GitHub URL]()
 * [Original Assignment]()

-Enigma takes various combinations of strings, keys, and dates and either encrypts, decrypts, or cracks the string.
+Headcount processes, manipulates, and evaluates certain data for all of the school districts in Colorado.
+This project involved heavy usage of hashes and CSVs and combining their use appropriately.

-Reviewed by Andrew
+Reviewed by

 __Comments:__